pminina01/readthedocs/Uppercase-Layout-Renderer.md

 ##Parameters
 ###Transformation Options
 * _inner_ - Wrapped layout.
 Layout.
 Default attribute.
 * _uppercase_ - Indicates whether upper case conversion should be applied.
-Required
+Default `true` with Inner, required when using as ambient.
 * _culture_ - Culture used for rendering.
 Culture

 ## Examples